Aaxhirrr/APOE4-Amyloid-Knowledge-Graph/README.md

 ![OpenAI](https://img.shields.io/badge/OpenAI-GPT--3.5-412991)

-A project to build and visualize a knowledge graph of the relationship between the APOE4 gene and Amyloid from biomedical literature.
+A project to build and visualize a knowledge graph of the relationship between the APOE4 gene and Amyloid from the complex biomedical literature.

 **Live Application Demo:** `https://apoe4-amyloid-knowledge-graph.streamlit.app/`